Building an intuition

 Intuitively, this feels like it should compile: if a string lasts for the whole process it should also last for any part of it.
 And it does!

-Now let's make it slightly more complicated.
-Let's introduce a Cell
+Now let's make it a bit more complicated.
+Consider a mutable reference to a HashSet

 , OnceCell

-references -- anything "inside" some sort of mutable context has
+-- anything inside some sort of mutable context

 Now, what about a hypothetical "lengthener" function?